Turn Left at Mount Everest: Cast

+The following cast received screen credit for their performances.

 Reception

 Television critic William Ewald described it as "a pretty peculiar stab" at light comedy.
 While he found some scenes that "almost made it", he concluded that the production "as a whole ... didn't have it.
 Its situation and characters were only mildly amusing and its dialogue lacked sustained spark."

 Critic Hope Strong wrote that the production aspired to be "deliciously droll" but ended up with "drizzly drivel."

 Another critic, Fred Remington, was amused by the production, writing that Fess Parker "just plays himself, and a very agreeable, entertaining self it is."